NadavGrossIL/Astrix/Known-issues-missing-features-Additional-Improvements.md

 - Search for a character - The RTK Query infrastructure exists, but the implementation in a component is missing.
 Had some issues with calling both useGetCharactersByPageQuery and useGetCharactersByNameQuery on the same component.

 - Trying different alternatives for the infinite-scroll package that I've used.
-I would also investigate the option to use react-virtualized or a similar package for better DOM management.
+Investigate the option to use react-virtualized or a similar package for better DOM management.

 - Add an option for search by character name by using useGetCharactersByNameQuery.